kyma-project/kyma/resources/dex/README.md

 ```

 ### Clients

-Configuration for static clients is split in two parts: `staticClientsBase` and `staticClientsExtra`
+Configure Dex clients through the `oidc.staticClientsExtra` override.
+Pass the list of clients as a single string in the `yaml` format.
-The `staticClientsBase` clients are basic clients required by Kyma and should not be modified.
+>**WARNING:** The `oidc.staticClientsBase` override defines the basic clients required by Kyma.
+Do not edit this override.
-Users can provide additional clients using Helm override named `oidc.staticClientsExtra`.
-The value of this override is a string in YAML format with a list of clients.

-Example:
+This is an example of a client configuration string:
 ```
   oidc.staticClientsExtra: |-
     - id: console2